eccentricdevotion/TARDIS/condenser.md

 To convert materials to Artron Energy, place them in the Condenser chest and then close it.
 Any valid materials will be converted, and you will receive a message stating how much energy was generated.

-A list of condesnable items and their relative values can be found on the [Condensables](condensables.html) page.
+A list of condensable items and their relative values can be found on the [Condensables](condensables.html) page.

 ![Energy condenser](images/docs/condenser.jpg)